Max Flomen

 Research Interests

-Dr. Flomen is a historian of Early North America.
-His in-progress monograph, Beyond Mountains: Marronage & Revolution in the Borderlands, 1500-1850 is a history of self-liberation struggles in the Southwest & northern Mexico.
+Dr. Flomen is a historian of colonial North America.
+His forthcoming monograph, Beyond Mountains: Maroons & Rebellions in the Borderlands of Northern Mexico, 1500-1840 (University of Nebraska Press, 2026) is a history of self-liberation struggles in northern Mexico and the American Southwest.
 It argues that Native peoples opposed colonial regimes along ideological and spatial axes in ways that convinced non-Indigenous peoples to support this emancipatory counterculture.
-Drawing on archaeology, anthropology, and ethnohistory, this work tracks the circulation of anti-colonial epistemologies and practices among the Indigenous nations of the interior.
-Emphasizing the intersection of Native and African American aspirations while bridging the fields of Borderlands and Atlantic History, Beyond Mountains re-writes the history of slavery and emancipation from a continental & long durée perspective.
+Drawing on archaeology, anthropology, and ethnohistory, his work tracks the circulation of anti-colonial epistemologies and practices among the Indigenous nations of the interior.
+Emphasizing the intersection of Native and African American aspirations while bridging the fields of Borderlands and Atlantic history, Beyond Mountains rewrites the history of slavery and emancipation from a continental and long durée perspective.
 It challenges the racialization of resistance to colonialism in the early modern world, which has cloistered the joint efforts of Indigenous and African peoples to build independent communities and failed to recognize the development of a coherent movement opposing Euro-Christian imperialism.
-By centering narratives of enslavement and autonomy around smaller communities rather than the world-systems, nation-state, and institutional frameworks favored by many historians, his work suggests that the Haitian Revolution was not the only successful slave uprising in hemispheric history.

-At WVU, Dr. Flomen teaches a variety of courses on Early America, and works with graduate students studying Indigenous history, the Atlantic World, borderlands, and the Civil War in the West.
+At WVU, Dr. Flomen teaches a variety of courses on colonialism and empire, and works with graduate students studying Indigenous history, the Atlantic World, borderlands, and the Civil War in the West.

 Courses